aitoss/HacktoberFest2k19/README.md

   - **😎Code Blooded:**  `Make changes to the project`

-  - **📝Commit the changes:** `All bind all the local changes into a commit and an attractive message`
+  - **📝Commit the changes:** `Bind all the local changes into a commit and add an attractive message`

   - **📤Push the changes to the forked repository:** `Use the VCS controller or if it's not there in your IDE(which is very unlikely in this era), you'll need to become a bit geeky and see the geeky section to know how to push using 'bash'`

-  - **🙏Send your Pull Request (PR):** `After commiting goto the forked repository of your's and click on 'Pull request' and create one with an attractive name`
+  - **🙏Send your Pull Request (PR):** `After commiting go to your forked repository and click on 'Pull Request' and create one with an attractive name`

   - **🕤Wait wait and wait untill its approved or fix any bugs if markes**